trite2k3/wowAddonUpdater/README.md

 add URL to zipfiles for addons

-press "target path" and add your wow installation path to the interface/addons folder
+press "target path" and add your wow installation-interface/addons folder

 TODO:
 support links that doesnt go directly to zipfile like */download